-While not as prevalent as AI, embryo transfer has become a widely used practice among U.S. cattle breeders; the use of superovulation and in vitro fertilization shortens the generation interval and accelerates genetic progress.
+While not as prevalent as AI, embryo transfer (ET) has become a widely used practice among U.S. cattle breeders; the use of superovulation and in vitro fertilization shortens the generation interval and accelerates genetic progress.

-ET is also used, but with less frequency, in other U.S. species.
+ET is also used, but with less frequency, in other U.S. species such as horses, sheep and goats.
 Embryo collection and transfer in pigs is not yet done commercially or as intensively as in ruminants (Merck Veterinary Manual, 2014).